eslam-gomaa/terraform-AWS-ASG-ELB/README.md

 # Install Terraform On Linux

-For other platforms to install Terraform download the binray from the download page
+For other platforms to install Terraform download the binary from the download page

 https://www.terraform.io/downloads.html